-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 boneless skinless chicken breast
+- 1 boneless, skinless chicken breast

-- 1/4 tsp fresh black pepper
+- ¼ teaspoon fresh black pepper

 - Rinse and dry the lettuce leaves very well.
 Cut the lettuce into large bite-size pieces and then place into a large mixing bowl.

 - In a small, nonstick frying pan, heat the olive oil over medium-high heat.
 Liberally coat the chicken with the kosher salt and pepper.
 Sauté the chicken until thoroughly browned on each side, approximately 4-6 minutes per side.
 When it's cooked through, the chicken will release a clear liquid when poked with a fork (as opposed to a pinkish liquid).
 Remove the chicken from pan and set aside.

 - Add the dressing to the lettuce and toss well to combine.
 Transfer to a serving bowl or platter.
 Cube the chicken and then toss it with the salad along with some whole wheat croutons, if desired.